OniDaito/S9Lab/_posts/2015-04-18-transsiberian-Part-17.markdown

 Language isn't too much of an issue, given that English is my native tongue.
 Be prepared to point, mime or gesticulate what it is you want.
 Learning a little Cyrillic does help.
 Most people were really friendly and there are many menus with translations and pictures.
 Many of the places we went were somewhat modified for tourists.
 The only time we had a real problem was with dealing with the one drunk Russian on a train, but then drunk people are the same the world over so theres no big issue there.
 I, personally, am not comfortable with not knowing the major language I'm surrounded by, for various reasons.
 Unfortunately, I only know a smattering of Japanese and Chinese is one of the hardest to learn.

-Some of the best places we stayed are listed below.
-Many of the people running these places were great and went the extra mile for us, so thank-you to them!

  - [Baby Lemonade](https://www.booking.com/hotel/ru/baby-lemonade-hostel.html), St Petersburg
  - [Kitay Gorod Hotel](https://www.booking.com/hotel/ru/kitay-gorod.html), Moscow
  - [Irkutsk Baikaler](http://baikaler.com), Irkutsk